Sagehen — who knew? A Story Safari™

 “The Sage Hen will fight — on the field.
 On the campus she is entirely amicable.”

-I thought perhaps that Pomona College, home of Cecil the Sagehen, had been established as a women’s college—hence, the adoption of a hen mascot.
+I thought perhaps that Pomona had been established as a women’s college—hence, the adoption of a hen mascot.
 I imagined that after the college started admitting men, the mascot got rechristened as a male.

 But how did the sage hen become the Pomona College mascot?
 And when did it lose the space between the two words?
-I can answer the second question: At some point it ran into an editor trained in the Chicago Manual of Style.
+I can guess at an answer for the second question: At some point it ran into an editor trained in the Chicago Manual of Style.

 As for the first, one story holds that a collegiate sportswriter who meant to write about the sage (wise) Huns typed hens instead.
 To this day, the college website defends the honor of its early 20th century proofreaders and points out the distance an errant finger would have to travel to type E instead of U. Although the story may be apocryphal, the college offers no alternative explanation.